SV Eintracht Trier 05: Post-war (1945–2000)

+From 2.
+Bundesliga to Oberliga (2002–2007)

 From 2002 to 2005, the club enjoyed a three-season spell in the 2.
 Bundesliga, earning their highest finish with a 7th-place result in 2003.

 The decline of the club began with relegation to the Regionalliga (III) in 2005.
 Club manager Paul Linz resigned and was replaced by former Trier Captain Micheal Prus.
 The start of the Regionalliga season was disappointing and led to replacement of the former manager with Eugen Hach in October 2005, which however failed to stop the decline.
 The team was again relegated and started the 2006–07 season in the Oberliga Südwest (IV).

 The aim of the club was promotion straight back to the Regionalliga and the men in charge of this challenge were Adnan Kevric and Roland Seitz.
 However, Seitz left to take over at SC Paderborn within just a few days of his appointment.
 Kevric was to see out the rest of the season with the team before resigning his position on 3 March 2007 after a 2–0 home defeat at the hands of FV Engers 07 which finally ended all hopes for promotion.
 Herbert Herres then took over as head coach, but he in turn resigned as manager on 3 April 2007 following a 3–1 defeat against SpVgg EGC Wirges.
 Former player Werner Kartz took over until the end of the season.

 Under Kartz the team was able to lift itself once again and even managed to win the Rhineland Cup after a 2–1 victory over TuS on 7 June 2007, leading to qualification to the opening round of the DFB-Pokal.
-On 5 August 2007, Trier met FC Schalke 04 at the sold out Moselstadion with tickets for this event changing hands on eBay for over 60 euros per ticket.
-Trier did not stand a chance and was beaten 9:0 by the Bundesliga side.
+On 5 August 2007, Trier met Schalke at the sold out Moselstadion with tickets for this event changing hands on eBay for over 60 euros per ticket.
+Trier did not stand a chance and was beaten 9–0 by the Bundesliga side.